IamUSER/Flipper-Fusion/assets/resources/badusb/duckyscript/ReadMe.md

-# BadUSB scripts I've created, converted, or collected.
+# BadUSB scripts I've consolidated.
+I know I have missed credits for some creators.
+Please create a pull request and I will make it right by removing or crediting your work!
+I appreciate you! - IamUSER

-Proper credit is always provided; I simply request the same.<br>
+Thank you to all the creators whose code I have stolen to make my own flipper build!
+I love you!<br>
 [Check out this nice list of keys you can use in your scripts!](https://gist.github.com/methanoliver/efebfe8f4008e167417d4ab96e5e3cac)

 ## Many more should work from my other repos: [O.MG Devices](https://github.com/UberGuidoZ/Hak5-OMG-Payloads) and [Hak5](https://github.com/UberGuidoZ/Hak5-USBRubberducky-Payloads)